mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 {{"demo": "../components/tabs/TabsBasic.js"}}

-To keep the old Tabs desgin, add the following to your theme:
+To keep the old Tabs design, add the following to your theme:

 ```js
 extendTheme({